 There are thousands of CVs sitting on the desks of people who are trying to find new employees.
 Listening to today’s podcast will help you make your CV the one worth looking into.
 In the podcast, we cover some interesting English vocabulary and phrases you can expect to hear when applying for a new job.

 Speaking a new language like English, confidently, can make all the difference in your life.
 A good example of this, looking to get a new job that requires you speak English well.
 But before you can even prove how good your spoken English is, you need to get a face to face, or in a video call interview.
 Which means you need a great CV/Resume.

-To help you, today’s podcast uses contemporary English language and phrases, which you would expect to hear in the UK if you were applying for a job.
+today’s podcast uses contemporary English language and phrases, which you would expect to hear in the UK if you were applying for a job.
 I talk you through a British CV that’s professional and designed to make you stand out from the crowd.
 I will explain each of the sections you should include in your CV and what you should avoid putting in.

 Transcript: The Perfect CV Or Resume For English Language Learners-English Phrases You Will Need To Know

 Lots of you are getting in touch, telling us about how listening to Adept English has helped you get a job, for which you needed to speak English!
 You passed the interview, speaking some English - and you got the job!

 If you would like to be in this position, if you’d like to be able to speak English well enough to get a job that needs you to know English, listen on.
 I’m going to talk today about how to make your CV or your resumé - and make it stand out, get you that interview!

 Hello, I’m Hilary, and you’re listening to Adept English.
 We will help you to speak English fluently.
 All you have to do is listen.
 So start listening now and find out how it works.